|

 Setting up the next train with painful forebode.

-The whisper of the Railcar singing at night
+the Railcar singing at night

 the people onboard treated to wonderful sights,